Chronic Pain Syndrome

-Anyone who has thrown their back out for a week or two, experienced whiplash in a motor vehicle accident or suffered through another painful affliction quickly gains insight into how devastating it can be to live with pain day in and day out for months or years at a time.
+Anyone who has thrown their back out for a week or two or suffered through another painful affliction quickly gains insight into how devastating it can be to live with pain day in and day out for months or years at a time.
 For those who experience chronic pain syndrome, this is their daily reality, affecting every aspect of their lives, including their ability to perform at work for months or even years.

 In addition to the physical pain and discomfort, which can vary in intensity, chronic pain also takes a toll on a person’s mental well-being.
 It is common for those afflicted with chronic pain to also experience psychological issues such as anxiety, depression or even addiction issues.
 Self-medication is an ongoing issue for many who suffer from pain on a regular basis, contributing to the drastic increase in opioid addiction in North America in recent years.